 Respect but Never Empower Your Child’s Feelings

 When a child tells you she is afraid of something, what can you do to help?
-One great advice is to acknowledge their fears but never belittle their feelings.
+One great piece of advice is to acknowledge their fears but never belittle their feelings.
 What your child needs from you is empathy, understanding, and encouragement.
 What you can tell your child is that you tell them you acknowledge the fact that they are scared, that it is alright to be afraid, you’re here to stay and that you’re willing to help them cope.

 It may not be easy – helping a child manage their anxiety.
 But know that it is not impossible.
 Know that you are not alone and that other parents are also struggling to help their children manage anxiety symptoms.
 Keep this list in mind in case you need some tips on how you can help your anxious child cope in moments of anxiety attacks.